Ultrawinzer/Ultrawinzer/README.md

 - 👋 Hi, I’m @Ultrawinzer
-- 👀 I’m interested in Python, Automation, WebApps and NodeJS.
+- 👀 I’m interested in Python, Automation, APIs and NodeJS.
 - 🌱 I’m currently learning NodeJS.
-- 💞️ I’m looking to collaborate on some fun projects, so hit me up.
 - 📫 How to reach me, here.

 <!---